 Knowing your risk factors for disease is one of the first steps toward prevention and treatment.
-At Northwell Health, we recommend regular health screening tests so that patients truly understand their risk factors.
-Then patients and primary care physicians can work together to address health problems before they start.
+At Northwell Health, we recommend regular health screening tests so that you truly understand your risk factors.
+Then you and your primary care physician can work together to address health problems before they start.

-We recommend regular health screenings for finding health problems early.
-That’s important for successful treatment because:
+Regular health screenings are important for successful treatment because:

-- Avoid serious illness - Many diseases, even serious, are preventable through a healthy lifestyle.
+- You can avoid serious illness—Many diseases, even serious, are preventable through a healthy lifestyle.
 People can learn how to eat a balanced diet, get plenty of physical activity and get help to stop smoking or moderate alcohol use.

 Health screenings at Northwell Health